dac-os/courses/README.md

 ```
 ## Updates block information.

-When updating a block the user must send the block code and type.
-If a existing code which is not the original block
+When updating a block the user must send the block code, type and credits.
+If a existing code which is not the
-code is sent to this method, a 409 error will be raised.
-And if no code or type is sent, a 400 error will be raised.
+original block code is sent to this method, a 409 error will be raised.
+And if no code or type is sent, a 400 error
+will be raised.
 If no block with the requested code was found, a 404 error will be raised.

 	PUT /catalogs/:catalog/modalities/:modality/blocks/:block